-(10)(a) Any customer injured by a violation of this section may institute a civil action to recover damages.
+(13)(a) Any consumer injured by a violation of this section may institute a civil action to recover damages.

-(b) Any business that violates, proposes to violate, or has violated this section may be enjoined.
+(b) Any person or business that violates, proposes to violate, or has violated this section may be enjoined.

 (c) The rights and remedies available under this section are cumulative to each other and to any other rights and remedies available under law.